Grants and Scholarships

 under Scholarship Links on the Financial Aid Website.
 Many states have their own

 state funded grant programs that students may be able to utilize for funding.
-PHEAA
+VSAC

-(Pennsylvania) and VSAC (Vermont) are two such states with funding available for students.
+(Vermont) is a state with funding available for students.

 Federal Work Study

-- Work Study - A federal work program to assist students with payment of educational costs.
-A
+- Work Study - Title IV federal work program to assist students with payment of educational costs.

 of the FAFSA.
 Note: Students are paid directly for work study hours earned and funds